Inspiring artwork created during the conference by artist Sam Bradd.

 Fostering connections, building excitement, deepening our collective knowledge: These were some of the key goals for Island Health's first Climate Change & Planetary Health Conference.

 This special gathering, held September 26 at Nanaimo's Vancouver Island Conference Centre, brought together more than 200 staff, medical staff and leaders from across the organization to focus on our ambitious climate strategy.
 It was an encouraging turnout, given that climate work is health-care work in so many ways.
-Taking action on climate change ic2a1.pngs one of Island Health's top priorities, and a key part of our Strategic Framework and Annual Plan.
+Taking action on climate change is one of Island Health's top priorities, and a key part of our Strategic Framework and Annual Plan.

 “What inspires me most about today is the bringing together of people from across the Island, across all different areas and different departments," said Kim Kerrone, Vice President of Support Services and Chief Financial Officer.
 “It just shows the enthusiasm and interest and passion that people have for planetary health and climate change."